What is an Infographic? Infographic Definition + 5 Examples

 Sometimes a basic infographic isn’t enough.
 At WebFX, we go the extra mile and offer motion graphics.
 These are animated video infographics that are more engaging than your typical infographic.
 Video infographics typically present data with moving graphics, a soundtrack, or sound effects.

-If you want to see additional examples of infographics and motion graphics or simply want to learn more about our infographic design services, simply visit our custom infographic design page for pricing and additional details on our process.
+If you want to see additional examples of infographics and motion graphics or want to learn more about our infographic design services, visit our custom infographic design page for pricing and additional details on our process.

 How to create an infographic of your own